 Leonard and Linda, along with their four children, Lucas, Jaclyn, Sarah, and Lynden, worked side by side building the foundation of today’s operation.
 While the kids were growing we also ran a 65 sow farrow to finish operation that we farrowed 2 times per year.
 The boys learned to drive tractors at a young age to help with the farming side of the operation, which included corn, wheat, alfalfa, and edible beans.

 Lucas and Linda took an AI class sponsored by ABS in the spring of 1989, with our first crop of AI calves on the ground in 1990.
 Lynden went to AI school later so Linda has a couple of back-up helpers.
 One of our goals is to try to AI every cow at least once before going to pasture.
 We sold private treaty bulls for several years before we ventured to have a sale at Sheridan Livestock in Rushville, Nebraska.
 In 2013 we built our own sale barn facility on the place.
 This being where the bulls have been raised and developed, our hope is the new change will make the sale transition less stressful for all bovines and humans!
 Those first private treaty buyers have supported us steadily, every year since.
 Loyalty is very important in life, as friends, and business relationships, adding strength to all involved.

-Currently, Smith Farms Angus runs 700 registered cows, along with 100 commercial Angus cows, that are used mainly for our ET programs, which began in 2002.
-We first used embryos from donor cows out of the Fink Beef Genetics program.
+Beginning 2002, we first used embryos from donor cows out of the Fink Beef Genetics program.
 We now also use donor cows from our own herd and genetics.
-We acquired some pasture ground over the years that still lease most of the pasture used every year.

 We retain ownership of our feeders until they are harvested.
 Therefore, we do not chase “fads” when choosing sires.
 Fads change rapidly and cause too many surprises.